pletcher/Fall2025-qta/README.md

 This course will prepare students to:

-1. Describe the process of creating useful corpora
+1. Build textual corpora from a variety of sources
-2. Analyze linguistic corpora using statistical methods and the R programming language
+2. Analyze textual corpora using statistical methods and the R programming language
 3. Test and evaluate hypotheses based on these analyses
-4. Apply these techniques to literary works within their fields of expertise
+4. Apply these techniques to works within their fields of expertise
+5. Work with embeddings and language models to answer specific research questions

 ## Required Textbook